theaswincj-riafy/FS4-Referal-Frontend-Pages/replit.md

 ## Overview

-A mobile-first referral system built with vanilla HTML, CSS, and JavaScript that enables users to share referral codes, track progress, and redeem invitations.
-The system consists of four interconnected pages that provide a complete referral flow from promotion to redemption, with personalized content and progress tracking capabilities.
+A mobile-first referral system built with vanilla HTML, CSS, and JavaScript that connects to live API endpoints for real-time referral data.
+The system consists of four interconnected pages that provide a complete referral flow from promotion to redemption, with dynamic content from external APIs and real user data.

 ## User Preferences